-This One-Pan Broccoli and Bacon Angel Hair Pasta is light, filling, and only requires one pan so clean up is a breeze!
+This One-Pan Bacon and Broccoli Pasta recipe is filling, but light.
+And super flavorful.
+Plus, you only need one pan, so clean up is crazy easy!

 Hey gang!
 How was your weekend?
 I’m still recovering from the Super Bowl.
 The food, that is.
 Not the game.
 (Thinking there needed to be more broccoli and less melted cheese.
 Just kidding.)

 As for football, I couldn’t care less.
 Which isn’t to say I hate it.
 I’m just indifferent.
 I’m excited for baseball season to start!
 But I do love getting together with friends, the halftime show, and of course all.the.food.